sunnysideup/silverstripe-release/README.md

  - Dist files are build on the server (where possible)
  - We are able to roll back (db + code)

+# sunny side up release strategy

+ - `features branches` are created for - wait for it - new features
+ - they then merge into `develop` (merge develop into feature branch fist, test and then merge into develop)
+ - `develop` is (automatically - see below) released on the **test site**.
+ - `develop` is then merged into `master`
+ - `master` is tagged
+ - tags are released on the **live site**.

-Here are three options on how to achieve this:
+Here are some options on how to achieve this

 # option 1 - use bitbucket book with this module.
 use this module: